MiCode/kernel_build/kleaf/docs/kernel_config.md

 This is the base defconfig.

-For GKI and mixed device builds that sets `base_kernel` to GKI, this is usually the `gki_defconfig` for the architecture, e.g.
+For GKI, this is usually
+the `gki_defconfig` for the architecture, e.g.
 `//common:arch/arm64/configs/gki_defconfig`.

+For mixed device builds that sets `base_kernel` to GKI, this is inherited from the `base_kernel`.
+There is usually no need to specify `defconfig` explicitly.

 ### Pre Defconfig fragments